-1.3.5.9 Issuing set test certificates and general test certificates.
+1.3.5.8.1 Issuing test certificates.

 Camerfirma issues certificates with a real hierarchy, but with fictitious data for regulatory entities for inspection or new certificate registration processes, as well as for application developers in the process of integration or evaluation for acceptance.
 Camerfirma includes the following information in the certificates so that the User Party can clearly see that it is a test certificate without liability: